THE DOVER WAR MEMORIAL PROJECT

 Mills, S. H.

 He lived at 4 Brook Street, Dover.
-The funeral took place from 6 Peter Street, the home of his mother, Mrs Wetherly, and his stepfather, whom his mother had married in 1935.
-The coffin was draped with the Royal Fusiliers colours, and was borne by his brothers, Bert, Len, and Ron, his brother-in-law Joe and Steve, and his old pal Sergeant Taylor.
+The funeral took place from 6 Peter Street, the home of his mother, Mrs Susannah (or Anna, Annie, or Hannah) Wetherly, and his stepfather, William Wetherly (or Weatherby or Weatherley), whom his mother had married in 1935.
+The coffin was draped with the Royal Fusiliers colours, and was borne by his brothers, Bert, Len, and Ron, his brothers-in-law Joe and Steve, and his old pal Sergeant Taylor.
 He is buried at Charlton, Dover, 3 D grave 29.
 Mourners included his wife and his parents, his brothers, sisters, and in-laws.
 Amongst the floral tributes was one from his "broken-hearted wife and babies, Jean and Shirley" and one "in memory of a comrade, from Gunner Phipps (school pal)"

-He was brother in law to Ellen and Yvonne Mills, who were killed by enemy action in 1944, and the "beloved husband" of Mrs M Mills (late of Dover) "RIP"
+He was brother to Walter Mills, who died in 1922, brother-in-law to Ellen and Yvonne Mills, who were killed by enemy action in 1944, and the "beloved husband" of Mrs M Mills (late of Dover) "RIP"

 "Always remembered"